Welcome to

 In this we start to fulfill our Mass dismissal charge to “go in peace, glorifying the Lord by your life.”
 We glorify the Lord by making people feel loved.
 We glorify the Lord by allowing others to help us experience God’s love through their friendship and affection.

-Our parishioners and visitors often spend an hour after Mass in our auditorium getting to know one another, sharing our week, or finding needed connection, laughter, or prayers.
+Our parishioners and visitors often spend an hour after Mass in our auditorium getting to know one another, sharing our week, or finding needed connections, laughter, or prayers.
 Come an entertain angels without knowing it through your presence and hospitality.
 (Hebrew 13:2).

 Bible Studies